finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PortfoliosApi apiInstance = apiFactory.build(PortfoliosApi.class);

         PortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the portfolio.
         String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
         UpdatePortfolioRequest updatePortfolioRequest = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to update the definition.
 Defaults to the current   LUSID system datetime if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // Portfolio result = apiInstance.updatePortfolio(scope, code, updatePortfolioRequest, effectiveAt).execute(opts);

             Portfolio result = apiInstance.updatePortfolio(scope, code, updatePortfolioRequest, effectiveAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {